Swiftcourt logo

 6. Price & Payment of the Service fee

 The Service fee is paid by the Buyer and added on top of the price stated in the Contract when the Buyer makes the Payment into the Escrow account.
-Updated information on current Service fee levels can always be found here.
+Current Service fee levels will always be clearly announced in the contract.

 Payments and Payouts may take place in SEK, NOK, DKK and EUR.
 For information on refunds, please see the section Refunds below.